Doxh23/character-manager-js/README.md

 Stephanie worked on the single character page:
 * Fetch the DataBase;
-* filling the HTML elements with the data of the character;
+* Filling the HTML elements with the data of the character;
 * The "Update" button;
 * The "Delete" button.